skeezicsb/PERQemu/PERQemu/Readme.txt

   Displays:
     - The standard 768 x 1024 portrait display is available for all models;
-    - The 1280 x 1024 landscape display is supported and tested with POS G.7 and Accent S6!
-Although PERQ-1 landscape configurations were very rare, the emulator runs 'em just fine!
-Became standard equipment on most PERQ-2 models.
+    - The 1280 x 1024 landscape display is supported and tested with all PERQ-2 configurations.
+POS G and several versions of Accent, PNX and FLEX support the landscape monitor;
+    - Although PERQ-1 landscape configurations were very rare, the emulator runs 'em just fine!
+Consult the UserGuide for more.

   Z80 I/O Processor:
     - Simulation replaced by a real Z80 emulator running actual PERQ ROM code;